- Smart Hub

 YES.
 A special agreement consists of paying a minimum amount of $10.00 or ten percent of the total bill, which ever is greater, and the remaining balance to be paid before the following due date.
 You must sign an agreement that states the terms agreed upon.
 Special agreements are limited to two (2) per 12-month period.
 If you default on a special agreement, your service could be disconnected and you will not be eligible for another special agreement for 12 months.

-Bill Date/Due Date: This is based on your account number.
-If your account number begins with a “1” you should have your bill by the 7th of each month.
+Bill Date/Due Date: If your account number begins with a “1” you should have your bill by the 7th of each month.
 If it begins with a “2” you should have your bill by the 14th, a “3” you should have your bill by the 21st, a “4” and you should have your bill by the 28th.
 Your bill is due upon receipt.
-You have 18 days to pay your bill before a penalty is assessed to your account, and fourteen additional days before your account is scheduled for disconnection.
+You have 17 days to pay your bill before a penalty is assessed to your account, and fourteen additional days before your account is scheduled for disconnection.

 Generation/Transmission: This is the cost associated with the process of producing electricity and moving it from a generating facility (the power plant) to the transmission lines of a distribution company (Johnson County REMC).
 These charges come from our wholesale power supplier, Hoosier Energy.
 Hoosier Energy is a generation and transmission cooperative (G&T) that maintains two power plants located in southern Indiana producing wholesale electric power.
 They are owned and governed by 18 distribution cooperatives including Johnson County REMC.